Camille, founder and therapist

 I’m truly passionate about being a therapist.

 Through my experiences as a black therapist in Los Angeles, I found my passion in working with the BIPOC community.
 Helping my community through therapy motivates me to do this job every day.
 I started this practice because it was important for me to focus on supporting people who may have similar experiences as I do.
-I want to help others alleviate the weight of being a POC and not only highlight but celebrate the beauty that comes with being us.
+I want to help others lighten the burden of being a part of a marginalized community while not just recognizing, but truly celebrating the beauty and strength that comes with it.

 In working with me, you can expect professionalism and quality care.